Around Rubin's "Theories of linear order": Almost convex equivalence relations and (LB)

 \begin{dfn} An equivalence relation $R$ on a linearly ordered set is {\it almost convex} if there is a convex equivalence relation $E$ coarser than $R$ such that $R$ splits each $E$-class into finitely many classes. \end{dfn}

-The above mentioned description will be in terms of classes of definable, almost convex equivalence relations; note that these include all unary definable sets since $\phi(\Mon)$ is a class of the relation defined by $\phi(x)\Leftrightarrow \phi(y)$.
+The above mentioned description will be in terms of classes of definable, almost convex equivalence relations.
+Note that these include all unary definable sets since $\phi(\Mon)$ is a class of the relation defined by $\phi(x)\leftrightarrow \phi(y)$.
+This relation is an almost convex equivalence relation as it splits $\Mon$ (the unique class of the trivial equivalence relation) into at most two classes.

 \begin{rmk} Let $R$ be an equivalence relation on a linearly ordered set.
-Among the convex equivalences refining $R$ there exists the finest one: If $X^{conv}$ denotes the convex closure of $X$ and $r(X)=\{y\mid \exists x(x\in X\land R(x,y))\}$, then there is a minimal superset of $X$, denoted by $\cl(X)$, which is closed under operations $^{conv}$ and $r$.
-It is straightforward to verify that the set $\{\cl([x]_R)\mid x\in \Mon\}$ is a convex partition of $\Mon$, and that the induced equivalence relation $E$ is the finest convex equivalence relation refining $R$; $E$ is {\it the convex closure of $R$}.
+Among the convex equivalences coarsening $R$ there exists the finest one: If $X^{conv}$ denotes the convex closure of $X$ and $r(X)=\{y\mid \exists x(x\in X\land R(x,y))\}$, then there is a minimal superset of $X$, denoted by $\cl(X)$, which is closed under operations $^{conv}$ and $r$.
+It is straightforward to verify that the set $\{\cl([x]_R)\mid x\in \Mon\}$ is a convex partition of $\Mon$, and that the induced equivalence relation $E$ is the finest convex equivalence relation coarsening $R$; $E$ is the {\it convex closure of $R$}.
 If $R$ is a definable almost convex equivalence relation on $\Mon$, then its convex closure $E$ is definable, too.
 To see this, first note that for each $a\in\Mon$ the set $\cl([a]_R)$ is obtained by applying operation $(r\circ ^{conv})^{n_a}$ to $[a]_R$, where $n_a$ is the number of $R$-classes contained in $[a]_E$.
-By compactness and saturation $n_a$'s are uniformly bounded, so $E$ is definable. \end{rmk}
+By compactness and saturation the $n_a$'s are uniformly bounded, so $E$ is definable. \end{rmk}

 The main technical result of this section is the following proposition.

 \begin{prop} (LF) Every $a$-definable set is a finite Boolean combination of the interval $(a,\infty)$ and classes of definable, almost convex equivalence relations. \end{prop}